Anti-Money Laundering Policy

 Money laundering can be referred to as activities to disguise or conceal the origin of funds generated through criminal activities.

 Apparently financial institutions may be used at any point in money laundering process.
 Even unintentional involvement in any criminal activity may weaken the institution's public reputation.

-The republic of Turkey is a member country of the Financial Action Task Force (FATF) and has enacted laws and regulations to combat money laundering, terrorist financing and other financial crimes.
+Turkey is a member country of the Financial Action Task Force (FATF) and has enacted laws and regulations to combat money laundering, terrorist financing and other financial crimes.

 This program includes;

 - Assigning a compliance officer responsible for implementing anti-money laundering (AML ) policies and procedures,

 - An audit and review function to test the robustness of policies and procedures,

 - Monitoring and auditing customer activities and transactions as per AML legislations and regulations,